 Other areas of interest include the Tsodilo Hills, Khutse and the Kgalagadi Transfrontier Park.

 Khutse is a small reserve which lies on the southern boundary of the Central Kalahari.
-There is no permanent accommodation and one needs to camp.
-The reserve is part of an ancient river system and contains a series of pans which form the nucleus of any game-viewing.
+There is no permanent accommodation so one needs to camp.
+The reserve is part of an ancient river system and contains a series of pans which form the nucleus of any game viewing.
 It was the second reserve in Botswana to be created on tribal lands (1971) and there are a number of San communities on the periphery.